esignor/CCGR/README.md

 #### Example Usage

-The following command starts the training of the a Network Unit on pre-generated CCGR images of the coronavirus, using the following image parameters: *k*-mer size set to 6, *threshold* set to 0, and color encoding scheme (*type_encodingColour*) set to pcCCGR.
+The following command starts the training of the a Network Unit on pre-generated CCGR images of the coronaviruses, using the following image parameters: *k*-mer size set to 6, *threshold* set to 1, and color encoding scheme (*type_encodingColour*) set to pcCCGR.
 For training, the chosen batch_size is 30, epochs is set to 30, and 2 tasks are executed in parallel.

 - AlexNet Network Unit: